-How to uninstall the ConfigType adware from your operating system?
+How to uninstall ConfigType adware from your operating system

 What is ConfigType?

-Adware enables the placement of pop-ups, coupons, banners, surveys, full-page, and different intrusive ads - on any website (or other interfaces).
-The delivered advertisements severely diminish the browsing experience by limiting webpage visibility and browsing speed.
-These adverts are more than just a nuisance, they are also deemed to be dangerous.
-Since upon being clicked, intrusive ads redirect to misleading, untrustworthy, deceptive/scam, and malicious sites.
-Some of the adverts can stealthily download/install software (e.g., PUAs) - when they are clicked on.
+Adware enables the placement of pop-ups, coupons, banners, surveys, full-page, and different intrusive ads on any website (or other interfaces).
+The delivered advertisements significantly diminish the browsing experience by limiting web page visibility and browsing speed.
+These ads are more than just a nuisance, they are also dangerous.
+When clicked, intrusive ads can redirect to misleading, untrusted, deceptive/scam, and malicious sites.
+Some can stealthily download/install software (e.g., PUAs) when clicked.

 Name | Ads by ConfigType |